BIO9150 – Conservation and management biology

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.

-It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: BIO4150 – Conservation and management biology, BIOS5113 and BIOS9113
+It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: BIO4150 – Conservation and management biology (continued), BIOS5113 – Conservation and management biology and BIOS9113 – Conservation and Management Biology

 Special examination arrangements